 Another group is the Capital Improvements Plan committee that meets weekly during fall months and puts in a lot of work to generate the CIP report.
 Some CIP Committee members are feeling that a lot of work is put into the report that perhaps it not read and put into a file cabinet causing members to feel disheartened with the process.
 The CIP is very important to help make decisions for the town.
 D. Knott understands why those committee members could feel that they are putting in a lot of time and effort and it gets set aside.
 J. Langdell said it depends on the Board.
-It might be worthwhile to talk to other communities about how can Milford do things better to strengthen that process.
+It might be worthwhile to talk to other committees about how Milford could do things better to strengthen that process.
 L. Daley asked how do other Selectmen manage that process?
-One idea is to start and end the process sooner.
-With the CIP process, not all departments are on the same schedule and were not ready until late in the year so the voting could not be done on those projects.
-J. Langdell asked if that's a bigger conversation to have with department heads, BAC, BOS and Town Administrator.
-L. Daley said the budget was drafted by September, the CIP was in August.
+One idea is to start the process sooner.
+With the CIP process, there are certain departments that were not ready until late in the year so the voting could not be done on those projects.
+J. Langdell said that is a question for all the players involved.
+L. Daley said the budget was drafted by September, the CIP was started by October.

 J. Langdell asked what it would take to get the CIP done by September?
 L. Daley said he can try to head down that path earlier in 2022 and suggested the Planning Board talk to the BOS about this to get their view on the CIP use and how to include it in the BOS process.
 D. Freel does not feel anyone would be against that, everyone should be on the same page.
 L. Daley asked if there could be something put on the next BOS agenda to talk to the BOS about that.
-T. Finan said the CIP is a long term planning document, but a lot of times, the committee is waiting on something to move forward to finish the CIP.
+T. Finan said the

+CIP is a long term planning document, but a lot of times, the committee is waiting on something to move forward to finish the CIP.

 In 2022, L. Daley would like to focus on the Master Plan, housing and economic development.
 The Planning Board needs to support the Master Plan process.
-J. Langdell asked if it is time to update the Master Plan from beginning to end and look at the document as a whole?
+J. Langdell asked if it is time to update the Master Plan from beginning to end and look at the document and a whole?
 L. Daley said it is, we are at that point; how we do that is another topic.
 Having it done outside of town employees could cost between \$80,000 and \$100,000.
-J. Langdell feels it is important to look at the whole document and to make sure we get input.
+J. Langdell feels it is important to look at the whole document and to make sure we get feedback.
 P. Amato said we have done it by each individual chapter, not as a whole, so it lacks cohesion.
 Each section was done by a subcommittee and then comes back together but the Master Plan Committee had a stake in it.
-J. Langdell suggested in the past we have had committee members do different sections, and a survey could get more community input and overall themes that get included into the chapters.
+J. Langdell suggested in the past we have had committee members do different sections, but a survey could get more community input and overall themes that get included into the chapters.
 There is not a lot of Energy Conservation in the Master Plan, nor MS-4 and water protection/quality.
 Environmental items should also be considered.